skipper-com/dtc_mlops_course_project/README.md

 MSE is around 70 for all train/val/test.

 # Experiments tracking and model registry
-Next I conducted lots of experiments with different models and hyper parameters of models to choose the best one.
+Next I conducted lots of experiments with different models and hyper parameters of models to chose the best one.
 On this step I use MLFlow with local DB and local artifacts storage (02-tracking.py).
 1. Start local MLFlow server with ```bash mlflow server --backend-store-uri sqlite:///mlflow.db```
 2. Repeat all 01-model.py file to set baseline in MLFlow
 3. Re-create train/val datasets to exclude test